T-Troll/alienfx-tools/README.md

 - Hardware light effects like breathing, spectrum, rainbow only supported at APIv4 (Tron) lights.
 - Hardware light effects and global effect didn't work with software effects at the same time for APIv4-v5 (hardware bug, "Update" command stop all effects).
 Disable monitoring in `alienfx-gui` to use it.
 - DirectX12 games didn't allow access to GPU or frame, so `Ambient` effect will not work, and `alienfx-gui` can't handle GPU load for it correctly.
-- Setting a hardware power button light, especially for events, can provide hardware light system acting slow right after color update! `alienfx-gui` will switch to the "Devices" tab or quit with visible delay.
+- Setting a hardware power button light, especially for events, can provide hardware light system acting slow right after color update - next updates will be delayed.
-- Fans still controlled by BIOS, so you can't stop it at high system load/temperatures.
+- Fans can only be controlled in "Manual" mode (BIOS limitation), all other modes utilize BIOS-defined control values.
 - Some BIOSes limit fan RPMs to lower values under heavy system load (Power subsystem have not enough reserves for fans).
 - In case BIOS drives mode set to "Raid", SSD temperatures into fan control will be fake (always 60C) at some systems.
 - **WARNING!** I strongly recommend stopping AWCCService if you plan to use `alienfx-gui` application with "Power Button" related features.
 Keeping it working can provide unexpected results up to light system freeze (for APIv4).